photoprism/photoprism/README.md

 Ideally it also enables us to offer perks for contributions and explore new ways of organizing product development.

 In exchange, we would love to share our knowledge and experience with you or your team, either on-site or remote.
-We can also help you getting existing photo collections labeled or build an API that integrates with your infrastructure.
+We can also help you getting existing photo collections tagged or build an API that integrates with your infrastructure.

 Please [contact us](mailto:hello@photoprism.org) if you're interested in pursuing this unique opportunity.